Density spikes near black holes in self-interacting dark matter halos and indirect detection constraints: Conclusions

 \section{Conclusions}

-Dark matter self-interactions can thermalize the inner halo, resulting in an isothermal dark matter distribution.
-In this work, we have derived a dark matter density profile for an isothermal halo in the presence of a central black hole.
-The analytical model that we use is expected to be valid in the weak gravitational limit and in a region where the black hole mass dominates the gravitational potential of the inner halo.
-From the density profile, we extracted a spike power law of $r^{-3/2}$, which is much shallower than the one expected for CDM, i.e., $r^{-7/3}$.
-If dark matter annihilates, the density further exhibits an annihilation cusp with a power law of $r^{-1/2}$ in the inner region where the annihilation could occur within the age of the halo.
-We constructed spike profiles for the satellite galaxy Draco, and studied indirect detection constraints on the annihilation cross section and the central black hole mass using the Fermi-LAT gamma-ray data.
-For an isothermal halo as predicted in SIDM, the upper limits on the cross section is not sensitive to the presence of a density spike, if the black hole mass is reasonable for the system we consider.
-In contrast, for CDM, the possibility of an existing intermediate black hole in Draco has been excluded for thermal relic dark matter, as it predicts a steeper density spike.
-Overall, SIDM is less constrained than standard CDM in searches for dark matter annihilations from the density spikes.
-In the future, it would be interesting to extend our analysis to massive elliptical galaxies containing supermassive black holes, such as M87.
-In addition, we could study the distribution of SIDM particles near a black hole in the strong gravitational limit, which might be important for understanding growth of supermassive black holes in the early Universe, see., e.g.,~\cite{Balberg:2001qg,Feng:2020kxv,Choquette:2018lvq}.
+Dark matter density spikes may form in the presence of a central black hole in galaxies.
+We have studied indirect detection constraints on dark matter annihilations after taking into account spikes predicted in SIDM and CDM models.
+For Draco, the upper limits on the cross section are not sensitive to the presence of an SIDM density spike ($\rho\propto r^{-7/4}$), if the black hole mass is reasonable for the system we consider.
+In contrast, the possibility of an existing intermediate black hole in Draco has been excluded for thermal relic CDM, as it predicts a steeper spike profile ($\rho\propto r^{-7/3}$).
+We further studied constraints from the Milky Way and M87, which host central supermassive black holes, and found that the upper limits on the annihilation cross section can be significantly weakened in SIDM.
+Observations from both galaxies exclude a thermal relic scenario for CDM for $s$-wave annihilations, but it's still allowed for SIDM.
+In addition, EHT observations of the M87 black hole can further probe the presence of an SIDM spike.
+In the future, we could study the distribution of SIDM particles near a black hole in the strong gravitational limit, which might be important for understanding growth of supermassive black holes in the early Universe, see., e.g.,~\cite{Balberg:2001qg,Feng:2020kxv,Choquette:2018lvq}.

-\acknowledgments We thank Omid Sameie and Mauro Valli for providing data on density profiles for Draco.
-HBY was supported by U.S. Department of Energy under Grant No. de-sc0008541, NASA 80NSSC20K0566, and the John Templeton Foundation \#61884.
+\acknowledgments We thank Ryan Keeley for useful discussion, Omid Sameie and Mauro Valli for providing data on Draco density profiles.
+We are grateful to the referee for critical comments on the first version of the manuscript.
+HBY was supported by the U.S. Department of Energy under Grant No. de-sc0008541, NASA 80NSSC20K0566, and the John Templeton Foundation \#61884.